yizeyi18/ScalES/doc/refactor2020.rst

   is the lattice constant.
 In PW the mapping has been removed.
 Double check this with DG/TD.

-- [ ] Remove the legacy support of the spin-orbit coupling pseudopotential (not supported by UPF anyway)
+- [p] Remove the legacy support of the spin-orbit coupling pseudopotential (not supported by UPF anyway)

 - [x] Add support for the HGH pseudopotential.
 This requires